 It is Cal Poly's policy to seek academic program accreditation from appropriate specialized accreditation agencies.
-As the WASC handbook notes, the purposes of accreditation include:
+The purposes of accreditation include:

-- To develop and continue good practices in assessing and improving the teaching and learning process.
+- to develop and continue good practices in assessing and improving the teaching and learning process; and

-- To increase opportunites available to program graduates.
+- to increase opportunities available to program graduates.

 On an annual basis, in conjunction with the preparation of the CSU Board of Trustees agenda item on academic planning and program review, all campuses are to send to the Chancellor's Office selected materials regarding institutional and specialized accreditation.